msyamkumar/cs220-f21-projects/p2/README.md

 - Arithmetic operators, including the *floor division* operator.
 - The `type` function that returns the type of some expression.
 - Logic operators such as `and` and `or`.
-- Comparision operators.
+- Comparison operators.

 ## Overview

 In this project, you'll learn about types, operators, and boolean logic.
-To start, create a `p2` directory, and download `main.ipynb` and `test.py` to that directory (IMPORTANT: use the same process to download that you used for [p1](https://github.com/msyamkumar/cs220-f21-projects/tree/main/p1), which involves left-clicking the files and then right-clicking the "Raw" button).
+To start, create a `p2` directory, and download `main.ipynb` and `test.py` to that directory (IMPORTANT: use the same process to download that you used for [p1](https://github.com/msyamkumar/cs220-f21-projects/tree/main/p1#step-1-download-project-files), which involves left-clicking the files and then right-clicking the "Raw" button).